 This kind of person is supposed to prepare us for crossing the river ahead, so we step into a new phase of our lives.
 These types of relationships are rather short and intensive.

 From a soul’s perspective, such a person is meant to help us get from our current place to a new better place.

 Thus, they need to catch our attention enough so that we’re willing to make that step.
 The best way to grab our attention is to fall madly in love with them.

 Once we put our feet on a bridge and make a few first couples of steps, they start to disappear from our lives.
 Often, they leave as quickly as they showed up.

 We feel confused and don’t understand why they’re gone – the reason is simple – they’ve fulfilled their short yet profound mission, and now they’re free to go.

 Usually, after the bridger leaves our life, everything feels like a mess.
 Maybe we moved to a different country, changed a job, or decided to pursue new hobbies.

-One thing is certain; they always bring a change.
+One thing is sure; they always bring a change.

 Many of my clients met their spouses after a breakup with the bridger.
 Why?
 Because before meeting the bridger they weren’t in the right place to meet their now-partners.
-Something needed to change – mentally, spiritually, emotionally, or physically.
+They needed to change something – mentally, spiritually, emotionally, or physically.

 A passenger is one of the most common types of romantic relationships.
 They can stay very long (even whole life) or just a couple of years.
 I call them passengers as they accompany us for longer periods of life.